LoopKit/loopdocs/docs/operation/features/notifications.md

 * Loop 2.2.5 through 2.2.9: tap on Settings, then tap on Issue Report
 * Loop 3.x.x: tap on Settings, scroll down and tap on Support, then tap on Issue Report

 The expiration date is near the top of the report (to the right of `profileExpiration`).
 If you don't see that, time to rebuild to get that feature.
 Once you've viewed the expiration date, tap Settings to back out of the Issue Report display.
-The time is in GMT, so adjust to your own time zone if you procrastinated until the last minute.
+The time uses UTC, so adjust to your time zone if you procrastinated until the last minute.

 ![Issue report displays Loop App expiration date](img/loop-app-expiration-issue-report.jpeg){width="250"}
 {align="center"}